App-vNext/Potoo/README.md

 Potoo
 =====

 A library of regular expressions.
-No more digging through